Free health insurance and medical care in Florida.

 The programs are offered to patients who meet qualifications, which will include income limits, Medicaid eligibility, and more.
 Some are focused on children and others may be targeted for specific medical conditions, such as cancer.
 While there are no guarantees, these various resources can help provide affordable, or maybe even free, health care and medications to thousands of families across the state.

 A summary of the various programs as well as health insurance plans are below.
 While some will depend on government funding, if the particular service or agency can’t meet your needs then ask for referrals or other guidance.

 Florida AIDS Drug Assistance Program – Get access to HIV/AIDS medications for uninsured and underserved individuals who meet income limits.
 The federal government funded program pays for a number of FDA approved HIV/AIDS-related medications.
 There is often an extensive waiting list in place; however exemptions to that list can be made from time to time based on need and other factors.
-800-352-2437
+Call 800-352-2437

 AIDS Insurance Continuation Program (AICP) – Counselors and case managers can help people who are diagnosed with AIDS/HIV maintain their existing private health insurance coverage.
 Qualified clients will be able to retain their private health insurance plan.
 AICP may be able to pay up to $750 per month directly to the person's insurance company or employer, and all funds provided are for the continuation of affordable medical coverage.
 Phone number - 305-592-1452.